 Plan a visit to the northeast coast of Scotland, rich with historic fortresses, stunning castles and the royal family’s famous summer residence

-Dramatic cliffs, fairytale-pink castles and the the beloved summer home of Queen Elizabeth make the Aberdeenshire castles of Scotland a noble and fascinating holiday destination.
+Dramatic cliffs, fairytale-pink castles and the the beloved summer home of the Royal Family make the Aberdeenshire castles of Scotland a noble and fascinating holiday destination.

 The most famous among them, Balmoral Castle has been the Scottish home of the British Royal Family, since 1852.
 The 50,000 acre estate was featured in season 4 of The Crown on Netflix.
 Lady Diana Spencer was first introduced to the Royal Family at Balmoral.
 A country girl at heart, she marches happily alongside Prince Philip as they hunt a stag on a sodden Scottish moor.